bruvellu/terebratalia-wnts/wnt.md

 <!--Although the spatial arrangement of these three genes is similar to the apical--mantle boundary, the receptor-context is not identical and presumably only *fz9/10* is expressed in the subterminal pedicle lobe ({@fig:doubles}G,H and {!@fig:summary}A).-->
 <!--TODO: The region also expresses wnt4 and wnt10 in subdomains [wnt4wnt10].-->

-The terminal portion of the pedicle lobe expresses three Wnt ligands: *wnt5*, *wnt6*, and *wnt11* ({@fig:summary}A).
+The terminal portion of the brachiopod pedicle lobe expresses three Wnt ligands: *wnt5*, *wnt6*, and *wnt11* ({@fig:summary}A).
-*T. transversa* *wnt6* posterior expression is strong in early gastrulation and may have an earlier role as in sea urchins where *wnt6* is necessary for the activation of endomesodermal gene regulatory network [@Croce2011-ae].
+*wnt6* posterior expression is strong in early gastrulation and may have an earlier role as in sea urchins where *wnt6* is necessary for the activation of endomesodermal gene regulatory network [@Croce2011-ae].
 Expression of *wnt11*, on the other hand, is broad and persists until the larval stage ({@fig:ligands2}).
 It coincides with the subdivision of the pedicle lobe which undergoes constriction in the late larva.
 While the nature of these morphogenetic processes remain unclear, *wnt11*, a gene known to mediate convergent extension in zebrafish gastrulation through the Wnt/PCP pathway [@Heisenberg2000-kx; @Tada2000-dz], may have a role in the pedicle lobe morphogenesis in *T. transversa*.